 If the partner's capital account shows a debit balance after posting of rebount entries firms.
 He brings in the necessary cash for which the entry will be:

-Bank A/c Dr
+Bank A/c To Partner's Capital A/c Dr.

 The balance is paid to partners whose capital accounts show a credit balance and the following entry is recorded.